IBM/Dataset-Epidemiologic-Investigation-COVID19/README.md

 All the data (train, validation, test) are in json format.
 For each line of the data, it's a case report with following json keys:

-text: The original plain text of the case report
+(1) doc_id : the ID of current document
-entities: All labelled entities in the text.
-The elements of the entity is start offset in text, end offset and the entity type.
+(2) text: the original plain text of the case report (3) entities: All labelled entities in the text.
+The elements of the entity is “start offset” in text, “end offset” and “entity type”.
 Entity types include:
 - 'LocalID' : the patient ID in a city
 - 'Name' : the family name of the patient if there is,
 - 'Age' : the age of the patient